-In order to control gain, a V.C.A. or Voltage Controlled Amplifier (or Attenuator) is used.
-There are many types of V.C. including the use of tubes, discrete and integrated solid state circuits and naturally non-linear devices, each one having its characteristic behavior that reflects sonically on the final performance, and gives it a character or signature that can be musically attractive or not!
-The Portico 5043 makes use of a very accurate, low noise, low distortion V.C.A. having, essentially, no signature of its own.
+To control gain, a V.C.A. or Voltage Controlled Amplifier (or Attenuator) is used.
+There are many types of voltage control devices, including tubes, discrete and integrated solid state circuits and naturally non-linear devices, each one having its own characteristic behavior that reflects sonically on the final performance, providing a character or signature that can be musically attractive (or not!).
+The Portico 5043 makes use of a very accurate, low noise, low distortion V.C.A. having essentially no signature of its own.

-A part of the audio signal is rectified and smoothed to produce a suitable control voltage for the V.C.A. which has to respond very quickly and have low distortion.
-If the response is too fast, low frequency signals will themselves, be gain controlled!
+A part of the audio signal is rectified and smoothed to produce a suitable control voltage for the V.C.A., which has to respond very quickly and have low distortion.
+If the response is too fast, some of the signal will be unnecessarily gain-controlled.
 If the response is too slow, the signal will overshoot and the first few cycles will not get compressed.
-The speed and accuracy of the response, known as the “attack”, and the time frame that gain remains under the initial control, known as “release” or “recovery” and plays a large part in the way a compressor sounds.
+The speed and accuracy of the response – known as the “attack” – and the timeframe that gain remains under the initial control – known as the “release” or “recovery” – each play a large part in the way a compressor sounds.

 The Portico 5043 provides a choice of feed-forward or feed-back compression modes.
 The FB Button allows the user to switch between the two modes.

-If the V.C.A.
-Control voltage is taken from the 5043 input, (i.e. before the V.C.A.) the V.C.A. knows right away that a gain change is required and there is almost immediate response.
+If the V.C.A. control voltage is taken from the 5043 input (i.e. before the V.C.A.), the V.C.A. knows right away that a gain change is required and there is an almost immediate response.
 This is known, logically, as a “Feed-Forward” compressor.

-Above a given “THRESHOLD” signals are reduced by an adjustable amount ranging from 1:1, (which is linear, or no reduction at all), to more than 40:1 which is a very high ratio, equivalent to that of a Limiter.
-RATIO is sometimes referred to as “Slope” because when depicted on a graph, the slope of the graph representing Output versus Input, is what changes.
+Above a given threshold, signals are reduced by an adjustable amount ranging from 1:1, (which is linear, or no reduction at all), to more than 40:1 which is a very high ratio, equivalent to that of a Limiter.
+A compressor’s ratio is sometimes referred to as “Slope” because when depicted on a graph, the slope of the graph (representing Output vs. Input) is what changes.

-THRESHOLD control covers the Range from below -30dB to +22dBu.
-When THRESHOLD set at a low level, with a fairly high RATIO the amount of gain reduction will be considerable and it may be necessary to use some GAIN after the compressor to restore the apparent signal level.
+The THRESHOLD control ranges from below -30dB to +22dBu.
+When THRESHOLD is set at a low level, with a fairly high RATIO the amount of gain reduction will be considerable and it may be necessary to use some GAIN after the compressor to restore the apparent signal level.

-The ATTACK time is the time taken for the compression circuits to start compressing.
+The ATTACK is the time taken for the compression circuits to start compressing.
 A long ATTACK time allows short duration peaks to “escape” and go through uncompressed.
 This may cause overload on subsequent digital circuits.
-A very short attack time sounds un-natural and robs the signal of “life” by removing transients.
+A very short attack time sounds unnatural and robs the signal of some of its life by removing transients.
 Some transients are extremely fast and have little effect on the sound quality.
-Setting a long attack time often means that almost no gain reduction occurs because the transient is history (!) before compression has had time to operate.
+Setting a long attack time often means that almost no gain reduction occurs because the transient is done before compression has had time to operate.
 However, even the fastest circuits take time to operate which means that there is always some “Overshoot”.
-Small amounts of “Overshoot” are musically desirable – there are exceptions, of course.
+Small amounts of “Overshoot” can be musically desirable, but listening is the only way to tell.

 For signals below the “threshold” level that has been set, a compressor provides a linear path allowing signals to be amplified without the gain being adjusted in any way.
 When signals exceed the “threshold” level, the gain is reduced in a controlled manner that depends on the Ratio that has been set.